 Consumer Affairs Victoria wanted in-depth research to help it move to a more user-centric approach when communicating about rental rights and responsibilities to the public.

-Briarbird and The Evolved Group undertook the research and analysis of the situation and needs of renters – in private rental, caravan and residential parks, and in rooming houses.
+Briarbird and The Evolved Group undertook the research and analysis of the situation and needs of renters a cross private rentals, caravan and residential parks, and in rooming houses.

 The research was held across Victoria and involved over 50 paired interviews with renters, followed by a survey of 1300 renters.